Red Light Therapy, Lasers, Wavelengths, Photobiomodulation. What Does It All Mean?

 Photobiomodulation, or PBM, is a form of light therapy that uses specific wavelengths of near-infrared and red light to stimulate biological processes inside your cells.
 It has been researched for decades, it is FDA-cleared for a range of therapeutic applications, and the evidence for its effects on brain health specifically is building rapidly.

-At The Togetherness Project, we are adding PBM to our suite of neurotherapy tools.
+At The Togetherness Project, we include PBM in our suite of neurotherapy tools.
 This post explains what it is, how it works, what the research supports, and which clinical-grade devices we are working with.

 So what actually happens when light hits your cells?

-Here is the part that surprises most people: light at certain wavelengths is absorbed by specific structures inside your cells, just as sunlight on your skin triggers vitamin D production.
-The target in this case is an enzyme called cytochrome c oxidase, which is located in your mitochondria, the parts of your cells responsible for producing energy.
+Here is the part that surprises most people: light at certain wavelengths is absorbed by specific structures inside your cells, in the same way that sunlight on your skin triggers vitamin D production.
+The target in this case is an enzyme called cytochrome c oxidase, which sits inside your mitochondria, the parts of your cells responsible for producing energy.

 When this enzyme absorbs near-infrared light, it responds.
 ATP production goes up.
 That is the currency your cells run on.
 Oxidative stress goes down.
 Blood flow improves.
 Inflammation is modulated.
-And in the brain specifically, neuroinflammation, which is a driver of many mental health presentations, can be reduced.
+And in the brain specifically, neuroinflammation, which is a driver of many mental health presentations, can reduce.

 This is not a theoretical mechanism.
 It has been replicated in laboratory settings, animal models, and increasingly in human clinical trials across a range of conditions.